-The Annual Wireless Health Academic & Industry Conference is hosted by the Wireless-Life Sciences Alliance, a member-based trade association based in San Diego and in conjunction with a Steering Committee comprised of renowned research faculty and with support from sponsors and WLSA Members.
+The Annual Wireless Health Scientific Conference is hosted by the Wireless-Life Sciences Alliance, a member-based trade association based in San Diego and in conjunction with an Organizing Committee comprised of renowned research faculty and with support from sponsors and WLSA Members.

 The Wireless Health Conference series convenes the vanguard international research communities in Wireless Health technology and medical research with the rapidly expanding Wireless Health product and service industry, government leadership and policy makers.
 This conference provides the highest profile academic and industrial research forum for the new field of Wireless Health.

 This event attracts more than 200 attendees from across the world, representing leading academic institutions, government agencies, clinical groups, NGO’s and non-profit organizations, mobile operators/carriers, and device and technology vendors.